 What Amazon Assistant does

-Amazon Assistant is available for Chrome, Edge, Firefox, Opera and browsers compatible with those.
-It's got more than 7 million installations in Chrome and nearly half a million in Firefox, and there is also an Android app.
+Amazon Assistant is available for Chrome (opens in new tab), Edge (opens in new tab), Firefox (opens in new tab), Opera and browsers compatible with those.
+It's got more than 7 million installations in Chrome and nearly half a million in Firefox, and there is also an Android app (opens in new tab).
 Palant estimates that the browser extensions may have more than 10 million users overall.

 The goal of the Amazon Assistant extension is simple price comparison.
 When you're shopping online, or at least browsing for items you might buy, Amazon Assistant can tell you how much an item costs on Amazon.